 This is calculated using tamari, not coconut aminos (which are higher in carbs).

 I hope you love this easy low carb chicken recipe!
 If you liked this post, I would so appreciate you giving it a share by using the social sharing icons.
 THANK YOU!

-Keto Chicken Fried Rice
+Keto Fried Rice and Chicken

 - 3 tbsp unsalted butter divided

 - Sea salt and black pepper to taste

 - 1 lb boneless, skinless chicken breast, cut into 1/2" pieces